TikTok's Lash Backcombing Hack Made Mine Look Twice As Thick

 It wasn't long before TikTokers like @rabia.sikander, @_angelique.terese and @ktjoy all tried the technique, with seriously impressive outcomes.
 So I had to give it a go for myself.

-Lately I've been using Yves Saint Laurent Mascara Lash Clash, £29.
-The brush is super thick so it captures and beefs up all lashes, even the teeny tiny ones in the corners.
-Making like Scortezz, I rolled the brush over the tops of my lashes, starting at the root and combing all the way down to the tips.
-I was wearing concealer and had pencilled in my brows so I found it easier to backcomb without holding my eyelid.
+Making like Scortezz, I rolled my mascara brush over the tops of my lashes, starting at the root and combing all the way down to the tips.
+I was wearing concealer and had pencilled in my brows, so I found it easier to backcomb without holding my eyelid.
 It did mean I ended up with some dots of mascara on my skin but that always happens and it's easily scrubbed away with a clean spoolie brush.

 @_angelique.terese #stitch with @scortezzbeauty this is LIFE CHANGING #mascarahack #makeuptrends #viralmakeup ♬ original sound - 🤍Angelique Terese🤍